sleekmason/Lilidog-Trixie/README.md

 `cat /usr/share/lilidog/GPL/current-build`

-Lilidog uses the 'stable' version of Debian, which is currently Bookworm and updates to most of the packages can be had with a quick:
+Lilidog uses the 'stable' version of Debian, which is currently Trixie, and updates to most of the packages can be had with a quick:

 `sudo apt update && sudo apt upgrade`